Bomanx/Rapp-Angular-App/README.md

 # Rapp
 #### The Recipe App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
 It serves as a simple receipe web applicaiton and was my introduction to using Angular and Typescript.
+It is inspired by [Mark Wandschneider's](https://github.com/marcwan) Learning Angular LiveLessons.

 ## Dependencies